 I am a Ph.D. candidate in Applied Physics at the Capasso Group in Harvard University, studying structured light, inverse design, and new sensing paradigms in the domains of flat optics (e.g., metasurfaces and metalenses) and nanophotonics.
 My undergraduate Physics degree is from the California Institute of Technology, with research mentorship from Prof. Sandra Troian and a senior thesis in interfacial fluid dynamics and microfabrication.
 I am grateful to be supported by the Agency for Science, Technology and Research (A*STAR) in Singapore, having received the National Science Scholarship for both B.S. and Ph.D. studies.

 In short, my research centres around the arbitrary structuring (in terms of intensity, phase, polarization, for instance) of light and the dark.
-I employ scalable material platforms, differentiable design, and compact form factors, for applications in Augmented/Virtual Reality (AR/VR), non-invasive medical diagnostics, and remote sensing.
+I employ scalable material platforms, differentiable design, and compact form factors, for applications in Augmented/Virtual Reality (AR/VR), non-invasive medical diagnostics, and vision sciences.

 Structured light: Generation and Detection